terracotta-education/terracotta/README.md

 Customizing
 -----------
 Use the application.properties to control various aspects of the Spring Boot application (like setting up your own database connection).
-The example file has some sections with a self-explanatory title.
+The example file has some sections with self-explanatory titles.
 It is recommended to use a properties file external to the jar to avoid storing sensitive values in your code:

 ```--spring.config.location=/home/yourhomefolder/application-local.properties```